Scorn-73/Scorn-73/README.md

 ### About Me
-IT Support Engineer with hands-on experience across Microsoft 365, Active Directory, and enterprise user environments.
+IT Support Engineer with hands-on experience across Microsoft 365, Active Directory, Intune, Azure and Entra ID

-Focused on progressing into a Systems Administrator role by building and documenting real-world infrastructure in a home lab.

 ---